Maui > Activities

-For the true ocean explorers, don’t miss the opportunity to scuba dive in Hawaii.
-With marine life you won’t find anywhere else in the world, an amazing array of underwater locations and varieties of dives, you won’t be disappointed.
-Scuba Mike offers an assortment of unique dives at some of the best shore locations around Maui, or join a boat tour to explore other popular areas like Molokini Crater, the cathedrals of Lana’i, Molokai, or best shipwrecks around Maui.
+For true ocean explorers, don’t miss the opportunity to scuba dive in Hawaii.
+With marine life, you won’t find anywhere else in the world, an amazing array of underwater locations, and varieties of dives, you won’t be disappointed.
+Scuba diving tours offer an assortment of unique dives at some of the best shore locations around Maui or join a boat tour to explore other popular areas like Molokini Crater, the cathedrals of Lana’i, Molokai, or the best shipwrecks around Maui.
 Remember to keep your distance from any marine life and practice proper scuba safety!

-There’s a really fun alternative to both snorkeling and scuba diving which marries the best of both worlds.
+There’s a really fun alternative to both snorkeling and scuba diving that marries the best of both worlds.
 Snuba allows you to dive deeper than most snorkelers are able while breathing like a scuba diver.
 Your tank sits at the surface on a raft that follows you around.
-You don’t have a BCD wrapped around you, so your more comfortable as well.
-Every snorkel trip to Molokini and turtle town is having more and more visitors request snuba.
+You don’t have a BCD wrapped around you, so you’re more comfortable as well.
+Every snorkel trip to Molokini and turtle town is having more and more visitors requesting snuba.
 It’s a lot of fun, and it requires no experience or certification.
 After a short orientation, you’re ready to go!

 More than any other Hawaiian Island, Maui is the ultimate whale watching spot for those visiting Hawaii between the months of December and April.
 Swimming from Alaska to Hawaii to mate and give birth in the warm, shallow waters, thousands of Pacific Northwest humpback whales can be seen around the islands year after year.
-While boat tours are the most common way to see these majestic animals, kayaking, stand up paddle boarding, outrigger canoeing, standing on shore and even helicopter rides also offer amazing opportunities for viewing.
-One of our favorite times of year!
+While boat tours are the most common way to see these majestic animals, kayaking, stand-up paddleboarding, outrigger canoeing, standing onshore and even helicopter rides also offer amazing opportunities for viewing.
+One of our favorite times of the year!

 While group sailing tours around Maui are already an excellent choice, private sailing charters are even more luxurious.
-Shadowfax, a 44’ sailing yacht, is available for private charter from Maalaea Harbor with the help of Captain Mike, a seasoned sailor in the Hawaiian Islands and around the world.
-Hop aboard this gorgeous sailboat for a private tour of up to 6 people, and choose your adventure, whether it be sailing to the most beautiful snorkeling areas around Maui, stargazing after dark, visiting a neighbor island, or even enjoying an extended live-aboard experience.
+S/V Nova, a 42’ sailing yacht, is available for private charter from Maalaea Harbor with the help of one of our seasoned sailors in the Hawaiian Islands and around the world.
+Hop aboard this gorgeous sailboat for a private tour of up to 6 people, and choose your adventure, whether it be sailing to the most beautiful snorkeling areas around Maui, watching sunset from the water, visiting a neighbor island, or even enjoying an all-day hands-on epic sailing adventure.